fagan2888/regrivermod/README.rst

 econlearn
 ---------

-``Econlearn`` is a small machine learning toolkit.
+``econlearn`` is a small machine learning toolkit.
 Its main purposes is to implement the batch reinforcement learning algorithm: fitted Q-V iteration, using tile coding for function approximation. ``econlearn`` contains a range of fast machine learning algorithms suitable for low (i.e., <10) dimensions.

 ``econlearn`` contains the following files: